Make Your Next Trip Extraordinary

 Your Global Entry expiration date is not tied to your passport, but you will need to update your account with your new passport number, which changes with each renewal; you can do this by clicking “Update Documents” when logged into the Trusted Traveler Program website.
 (A new passport number can also affect your TSA PreCheck status if you’re flying on a foreign airline that tries to locate your membership via your passport number.)

-How can I renew my Global Entry if it’s expired?
+How can I renew my Global Entry?

 How to Buy Travel Insurance: What It Covers, When You Need It

-by Brook Wilkinson | August 24, 2022
+by Brook Wilkinson | November 7, 2023

 4 Comments